Canadian System of Environmental-Economic Accounts - Physical Flow Accounts (PFA)

 Greenhouse gas emissions estimates are calculated based on the energy use account data.
 Data from the NIR are also used, including emissions factors used to convert energy volumes to greenhouse gas emissions.
 The NIR also provides data on emissions from non-energy based sources such as some industrial processes and product use and fugitive emissions from agriculture, coal mining and the oil and gas industry.
 These are attributed to the appropriate industries using the detailed data tables that Environment and Climate Change Canada submits to the UNFCCC.

 The largest conceptual difference between the NIR and the PFA is in the treatment of emissions stemming from the combustion of biomass (specifically wood and spent pulping liquor).
-UNFCCC guidelines exclude CO2 emissions from biomass combustion because this CO2 can also be absorbed through biomass production.
+The UNFCCC guidelines exclude CO2 emissions from biomass combustion (specifically ethanol and biodiesel) because this CO2 can also be absorbed through biomass production.
 SEEA guidelines focus on the estimation of emissions from economic units without accounting for the potential re-absorption of those emissions later.

-Emissions from solid waste are the second largest conceptual difference.
+Emissions from solid and liquid waste are the second largest conceptual difference.
 Emissions from landfill gas could be allocated to the waste management industry, but these emissions are not a result of current production: they represent releases associated with the decay of waste discarded in previous accounting periods.
-As such, they are not included in the greenhouse gas account since they would not vary with current period economic output and thus would not yield proper conclusions if used in conjunction with the supply and use tables for modeling purposes.
+As such, they are not included in the Greenhouse Gas Account since they would not vary with current period economic output and thus would not yield proper conclusions if used in conjunction with the supply and use tables for modeling purposes.

 Another conceptual difference is the inclusion in the PFA of prescribed burns in the forestry industry as an industrial process that is part of the production function for forestry.
 This is allocated to the Land Use, Land-Use Change and Forestry section of the NIR.

-The final difference between the NIR and the greenhouse gas account relates to the consumption of motor gasoline and diesel.
-The UNFCCC guidelines exclude CO2 from biomass combustion (specifically ethanol and biodiesel) because this CO2 can also be absorbed through biomass production.
-The System of Environmental-Economic Accounting guidelines focus on the estimation of emissions from economic units without accounting for the potential re-absorption of those emissions later.
 In addition, Environment and Climate Change Canada treats all transportation activity as a separate sector in the NIR.
 The fuel use from this activity is modeled so that it can be attributed to different vehicle types for the calculation of emissions.
-The modeling process leads to different emissions estimates than those based on fuel consumption from the energy use account where the composition of the vehicle fleet is not known for each industry.
+The modeling process leads to different emissions estimates than those based on fuel consumption from the Energy Use Account where the composition of the vehicle fleet is not known for each industry.

-The remaining differences between Canada's official GHG inventory and the greenhouse gas account totals are due to differences in scope, data sources, emissions factors, etc.
+The remaining differences between Canada's official Greenhouse Gas Inventory and the greenhouse gas emissions account totals are due to differences in scope, data sources, emissions factors, etc.

-The Water Account, produced every two years, describes the use of the natural resource input of water and of water accessed through municipal water supply or irrigation systems by industry, governments, institutions, and households.
-The account covers gross water use and the unit of measure is thousand cubic metres.
+The Water Use Account, produced every two years, describes the use of water as a natural input and of water accessed through municipal water supply or irrigation systems by industry, governments, institutions, and households.
+The account covers gross water use and the unit of measure is thousand cubic meters.

 Data on water use by the agriculture industry is taken from two sources.
 The primary source is the use of water for irrigation in Alberta, the largest consumer of irrigation water, which is taken from estimates published by Alberta Agriculture and Rural Development.
 Other provinces are estimated based on the Agricultural Water Survey from Statistics Canada combined with precipitation measures for the growing season produced by Environment and Climate Change Canada.
 Water use for livestock is based on livestock estimates from Statistics Canada combined with water use coefficients for watering and cleaning provided by Agriculture and Agri-Food Canada.